 (8) Curious Timing.
 The timing of the IRS's emphasis regarding §2704 is curious.
-In an environment in which only about 2 out of every 1,000 decedents pays transfer taxes, presumably many taxpayers will benefit from not being required to discount interests in family entities, to permit larger basis adjustments under §1014 following an owner's death.
-Many couples exist who own interests in family businesses with combined estates under about \$11 million who have no estate tax concerns, but who could benefit from minimizing discounts in the valuing interests for basis adjustment purposes at an owner's death.
+In an environment in which very few decedents pays transfer taxes, presumably many taxpayers will might benefit from not being required to discount interests in family entities, to permit larger basis adjustments under §1014 following an owner's death.
+Section 2704 applies only "for purposes of this subtitle" [i.e. Subtitle B-Estate and Gift Taxes], however, and the basis consistency provisions in §1014(f) provides that the fair market value (for purposes of the basis adjustment under §1014(a)) "shall not exceed" the finally determined estate tax value.
+The IRS might argue that the fair market value that applies for basis purposes is not restricted by §2704.

-g.
+h.
 Closing Letters.
 In a June 16, 2015 update to the "Frequently Asked Questions on Estate Taxes" on the IRS website, the IRS indicated that for all estate tax returns filed on or after June 1, 2015, estate tax closing letters will be issued only upon request by the taxpayer.
 Taxpayers are asked to wait at least four months after filing the estate tax return to make the closing letter request "to allow time for processing."
 Apparently, this change in procedure is made in light of cuts to the IRS budget and in light the fact that a closing letter does little good for returns filed solely to elect portability (because the statute of limitations on that return for determining the DSUE amount does not lapse until the statute of limitations lapses on the surviving spouse's return).
 Estates that owe estate taxes will almost routinely want to request the closing letter before making estate distributions.